Spain Motorcycles Brands

 Bultaco Logo

-The company was founded in 1958 May by Francesc Xavier Bultó, the designer of another leading Spanish brand, Montesa, where he has worked since its founding in 1944.
-The brand’s headquarters were originally located in Adrian De Besos near Barcelona, Spain.
-Until the late 60s of the last century, the brand specialized in single-cylinder models.
-But he created the only two-cylinder version of the Bultaco Pursang – became the real king of Spanish motorcycles.
+The company was founded in 1958 by Francesc Xavier Bulto, designer of another leading Spanish brand, Montesa, where he had worked since its foundation in 1944.
+The brand was originally headquartered in Adriana de Besos near Barcelona, Spain.
+Until the late 1960s, the brand specialized in single-cylinder models.
+But the only two-cylinder variant of Bultaco Pursang, created by him, became a real king of Spanish motorcycles.
 The company was closed in 1983.
-In 2014, there was an attempt to revive it by the Derbi brand.
-But since the closure, new genuine brand products have not existed.
+In 2014, there was an attempt to revive it with the Derbi brand.
+But since the company’s closure, no new original products under this brand have appeared.

-The latest Bultaco logo is a striking circular emblem that consists of several colors – bright yellow and red and contrasting black and white.
-The wheel symbol is the basis of the composition of the emblem, representing in it several circles of different sizes embedded in each other.
-The upper circle is in yellow.
-It is separated from the wide red by a thin black contrasting outline.
-It is followed by a black circle with white dashes, symbolizing the design of the motorcycle wheel, its disc.
-It is separated from the central black circle by a thick white outline.
-Along the circumference of the red sector, in large bold type, the brand name is applied in yellow, repeating the circle’s outline.
-At the bottom, there is a transparent yellow tape with a black border that reads CEMOTO. – REG TRADE MARK is applied above the ribbon in black thin lowercase letters.
-And below it is MADE IN SPAIN.
-The accent element of the logo is the central image of a stylized “excellent” mark, conveyed graphically using the image of a clenched fist with a raised thumb up, with a zipper clamped in it, the lower part of which protrudes.
+The newest Bultaco logo is a bright round emblem consisting of several colors, bright yellow and red, and contrasting black and white.
+The basis of the emblem’s composition is the wheel symbol, which depicts several circles of different sizes inscribed within one another.
+The upper circle is made in yellow.
+From the wide red, it is separated by a thin, contrasting black contour.
+It is followed by a black circle with white dashes, symbolizing the construction of the motorcycle wheel and its disc.
+It is separated from the central black circle by a thick white contour.
+On the circumference of the red sector, the brand name is printed in large, bold yellow letters, following the contour of the circle.
+In the lower part, there is a transparent yellow ribbon with a black border with the inscription CEMOTO.
+Above the ribbon is REG TRADE MARK in black thin lowercase letters.
+And below it is the inscription MADE IN SPAIN.
+The accent element of the logo is the central image of the stylized “excellent” sign, conveyed graphically by a clenched fist with the thumb raised, a lightning bolt clasped in it, the lower part of which protrudes.

 Cofersa